kdeath83/unofficial-wa-lens-ai-apra/README.md

 This lens is developed by the community for educational purposes.
 It is:
 - NOT an official AWS service
 - NOT endorsed by AWS or APRA
-- NOT guaranteed to achieve compliance
+- NOT guaranteed to achieve anything
 - Provided "as is" without warranties

 ### For Prototyping Use